webdavis/Maeve/README.md

 ## Weather Dashboard Feature

-### Story: User requests to see the weather dashboard
+### Story: Customer requests to see their weather dashboard

 #### Narrative #1

 ```
-As a user
+As an online customer
-I want the app to load the dashboard
+I want the app to automatically load the latest weather on my dashboard based on my currently detected location
-So that I can see the dashboard
+So that I can quickly see the latest temperature reading without manually entering my location
 ```

 #### Scenario (Acceptance Criteria)

 ```
-Given a user
+Given the customer has connectivity
+  And the customer has location services enabled
-When the user opens the dashboard
+ When the customer requests to see their weather dashboard
-Then the dashboard is displayed
+ Then the app should display the latest weather for that location from (remote)
 ```

 ## Architecture